-Tackling your drug or alcohol use requires more than just walking away from these substances.
+Living a healthy life after rehab and tackling your drug or alcohol use requires more than just “walking away” from these substances.
 Upon completion of rehab, you must create a new life that puts your sobriety first!

 Part of this new life involves taking care of your physical and mental health in ways you probably never did before.
 You can’t cope with drugs or alcohol anymore, which means you must learn to use other strategies and tools.